 Driver Training Approaches

 For most incidental fleets (driving is not the primary function) driver training is usually done at the time of hire.
-Driver training approaches for incidental fleets include online trainings and classroom defensive driving courses.
+Driver training approaches for incidental fleets include online training and classroom defensive driving courses.

 Online training is available from a variety of vendors as self-paced courses or streaming videos.
 One of the main benefits to online training is that it offers flexibility to train the driver at a time and location that is convenient with their schedule.
 The length of these courses can range from twenty (20) minutes up to four hours.
 Knowledge test questions may be embedded throughout the course or at the end of the course.
 Additional training modules are often used to supplement the basic course with specific topics like distracted driving, winter weather driving, and road rage.